Ecoblockchain/maplegym/README.md

 ## Roadmap

 There's lots to do.
 A good chunk of maplegym is currently hardcoded in the sense that it's not extensible.
-A full-fledged implementation, for example, would probably include tools for autogenerating game files from a list of maps/mobs/items, all jobs implemented, perhaps working quests, etc.
+A full-fledged implementation would probably include, for example, tools for autogenerating game files from a list of maps/mobs/items, all jobs implemented, perhaps working quests, etc.

 It all depends on how much attention this gets (I'm not hopeful), how motivated